 Instant Pot Corn on the Cob

-- To the Instant Pot, add water and place trivet inside.
-Add as many ears of corn as can fit.
+- To any size Instant pot, add water and place trivet inside.
+Add as many ears of corn as you can fit.
 Snap in halves if too long.

-- Close the lid, set pressure vent to Sealing and press Pressure Cooking on High for 2 minutes (YES, that’s correct).
-If making this recipe in summer, set your pressure cooker outside to keep kitchen cool.
+- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 2 minutes.